rajbos/rajbos.github.io/_posts/2018-08-12-self-signed-certificate-on-sonarqube-server.md

 ![SonarQube logo](/images/2018_08_12_SonarQube.png)

 # ARM template issues
 At my first go with it, it took some time to figure out that the reason we couldn't connect to it came from the way the self-signed certificate was created: the template didn't create the certificate with a [fully qualified domain name](https://en.wikipedia.org/wiki/Fully_qualified_domain_name).
-A couple of years ago that would've worked, but with the tigher security rules in browsers that doesn't work anymore.
+A couple of years ago that would've worked, but with the tighter security rules in browsers that doesn't work anymore.
 Luckily I changed that with a small adjustment in the script and a [pull request](https://github.com/Azure/azure-quickstart-templates/pull/4692) later that problem has been fixed.

 A little later I found out that SonarQube updated their download links, deprecating the older TLS 1.2 versions which gave another issue.
 Another [pull request](https://github.com/Azure/azure-quickstart-templates/pull/4840) later and that is also fixed.